dan-koller/neural-network/README.md

 # Python Neural Network

 This is a simple but fully connected neural network with two layers built from scratch.
 The dataset for this project is 'Fashion-MNIST'.
 The script will feedforward networks and implement backpropagation and weight initialization.
-The is also a training loop and visualization of the model's training process.
+There is also a training loop and visualization of the model's training process.

 I built this project in order you get a solid knowledge of how neural networks work.
 I hope you enjoy it!
 The idea is based on a [JetBrains Academy](https://hyperskill.org/projects/250) project.